Evidence-Based Prevention Training & Resources

 In 2013, APJN received a $300,000 state grant to fund four years of Sexual Assault Prevention Programming across SE Ohio.
 APJN was then able to begin offering free trainings on Bystander Intervention, Gender Stereotypes 101, Healthy Masculinity, Healthy Relationships, Learning Good Consent, Media Literacy, Self-Defense, Sexual Assault Prevention, and Supporting Survivors.

 In 2020, APJN’s Director was trained by the Trauma Resource Institute (traumaresourceinstitute.com) to teach the Community Resiliency Model (CRM).
-CRM teaches six evidence-based wellness skills that help us self-regulate.
-So far we’ve worked with the following groups:
+CRM teaches three evidence-based wellness skills (grounding, noticing sensations, and resourcing) that help us self-regulate.

 We’re looking for additional groups that are interested in an hour-long introduction, full of evidence-based resources.
 Please email or call for details!